 - BI 224 Seminar in Behavioral Biology

-- Muscedere ML, Johnson N, Kamhi JF, Gillis BC, Traniello JFA (2012).
-Serotonin modulates worker responsiveness to trail pheromone in the ant Pheidole dentata.
+- Muscedere ML, Johnson N, Kamhi JF, Gillis BC, Traniello JFA (2012) Serotonin modulates worker responsiveness to trail pheromone in the ant Pheidole dentata.
 J. Comp.
 Physiol.
-198: 219-227.
+A 198: 219-227.

-- Mertl AL, Traniello JFA (2009).
-Behavioral evolution in the major worker subcaste of twig-nesting Pheidole (Hymenoptera: Formicidae): does morphological specialization influence task plasticity?
-Behavioral Ecology and Sociobiology, 63:1411-1426.
+- Mertl AL, Traniello JFA (2009) Behavioral evolution in the major worker subcaste of twig-nesting Pheidole (Hymenoptera: Formicidae): does morphological specialization influence task plasticity?
+Behav.
+Ecol.
+Sociobiol.
+63:1411-1426.

-- Seid M, Li C, Goode K., Traniello JFA (2008).
-Age- and subcaste -related patterns of serotonergic immunoreactivity in the optic lobes of the ant Pheidole dentata.
-Developmental Neurobiology 68:1325-1333.
+- Seid M, Li C, Goode K, Traniello JFA (2008) Age- and subcaste -related patterns of serotonergic immunoreactivity in the optic lobes of the ant Pheidole dentata.
+Devel.
+Neurobiol.
+68: 1325-1333.

-- Seid M, Harris K, Traniello JFA (2005).
-Age-related changes in the number and structure of synapses in the lip region of the ant Pheidole dentata.
-Journal of Comparative Neurology 488, 269-277.
+- Seid M, Harris K, Traniello JFA (2005) Age-related changes in the number and structure of synapses in the lip region of the ant Pheidole dentata.
+J. Comp.
+Neurology 488, 269-277.